-Currently, small Micro Generation producers in Alberta will automatically receive credit which is equivalent to their current electricity rate, for surplus electricity generated and exported to the grid.
+Currently, Small Micro-Generation producers in Alberta will automatically receive a credit which is equivalent to their current electricity rate for surplus electricity generated and exported to the grid.
 For instance, if you are currently paying 8 cents/kWh for your electricity, you will also receive 8 cents/kWh for any excess solar energy that is fed back to the grid from your PV system.
-The bidirectional meter which is supplied free of charge by your Wire Services Provider, keeps track of both the energy imported from the grid and the energy exported to the grid.
+The bi-directional meter (supplied free of charge by your Wire Services Provider) keeps track of both the energy imported from the grid and the energy exported to the grid.
 These meter reads are processed on a monthly basis and any excess solar energy supplied to the grid will show up as a credit on your monthly electricity bill.
-Terms of reference are defined within the Alberta Micro-generation Regulation.
-Furthermore, if you decide to sign up as a SPARK Certified Green Generator, you could receive 1.85 ¢/kWh for the renewable energy attributes of your exported energy, in addition to the credit that micro-generators currently receive for the sale of their exported electricity.
-For more information about the SPARK Green Offset Program and how to sign up as a SPARK Certified Green Generator, please click here.
+Terms of reference are defined within the Alberta Micro-generation Regulation. **Note that retailers such as Alberta Co-operative Energy (ACE) offer unique solar rates – for months where you are exporting more solar energy than you are importing from the grid, switch to ACE’s Micro-Generator Rate to receive a credit at 23.15 cents/kWh and accelerate the economic return from your solar PV installation.

 Alberta Municipal Solar Program

-The Alberta Municipal Solar Program will provide rebates of up to $0.90 per watt to municipalities for installing solar on municipal buildings, such as offices, fire halls, community centres and more.
+The Alberta Municipal Solar Program will provide rebates of up to $0.90 per watt to municipalities for installing solar on municipal buildings, such as offices, fire halls, community centers and more.
 Projects up to 5MW of installed capacity will receive the full AMSP rebate.
-The rebate provided by the MCCAC will not exceed 25% of eligible expenses.
-The Alberta Municipal Solar Program started accepting applications on March 1, 2016.
+The rebate provided by the MCCAC will not exceed 30% of eligible expenses.

 Banff Solar PV Incentive Program